marking/wubba-lubba-dub-dub/README.md

 # wubba-lubba-dub-dub
 I am in great pain, please help me aka Rick and Morty quotes in the shell

 Inspired by [vsbuffalo's](https://github.com/vsbuffalo) [good-news-everyone](https://github.com/vsbuffalo/good-news-everyone).
-Installation code borrowed.
+Installation code borrowed and adapted.

 Get Rick and Morty quotes in your shell!